ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

 **Subnets**

-- Added the ability for a client to configure a subnet as private to restrict membership to only approved validators.
+- Added the ability for a client to configure a Subnet as private to restrict membership to only approved validators.

 **Networking**